Alexandrov geometry: foundations: Convex sets

-The following proposition states that weak convexity survive under ulralimit.
-An analogus statement about convexity does not hold; for example there is a sequence of convex discs in $\mathbb{S}^2$ that converges to the half sphere $\mathbb{S}^2_+$, which is not convex.
+The following proposition states that weak convexity survives under ultralimits.
+An analogous statement about convexity does not hold; for example, there is a sequence of convex discs in $\mathbb{S}^2$ that converges to a hemisphere, which is not convex.